calmness24/IT_Support_Portfolio/incident_report_wifi_outage.md

 - Checked the device Wi-Fi settings and confirmed the correct network was selected.
 - Restarted the Wi-Fi adapter and reconnected to the network.
 - Tested internet connectivity after reconnection.

+## Resolution

+The Wi-Fi adapter was restarted and the device successfully reconnected to the wireless network.
+Internet access was restored and the user confirmned that the issue was resolved.

+## Lessons Learned

+- Verify whether the issue affects one user or multiple users.
+- Check device network settings before escalating the incident.
+- Test connectivity after each troubleshooting step.
+- Document findings and resolution actions clearly.